 Why an Internal Communications Audit is Key for Effective Internal Communications

 We know effective internal communications leads to an increase in employee engagement, retention and ultimately productivity.
-The key word here is effective communication.
+The key word here is effective internal communications.
 So how do you know if what you are saying is getting through to your colleagues?
 Our Internal Wire Audit service is a good place to start.

 Why do I need an internal communications audit?